Teaching and Learning

 Senior leaders maintain a high presence within lessons and conduct climate walks to ensure that the teaching, learning and assessment students are receiving in their lessons is up to the required standard.
 Middle leaders also conduct regular quality assurance checks on their department which helps to produce a clear picture of the standard of teaching and learning.
 A Quality Assurance document is created each half term collating these findings and setting targets for improvement.

 The continued professional development of all staff is of key importance at the academy.
 The academy CPD programme enables all teachers to follow a training programme which ensures skills are developed in the classroom as well as aiding personal career progression.
 To support the improvement of literacy and numeracy across the academy, staff will have a literacy or numeracy ‘starter activity’ before the weekly CPD session.

 At John Whitgift Academy we pride ourselves on listening to our students through student voice questionnaires and interviews.
 All aspects of teaching and learning are discussed with all year groups and this enables the school to keep a 'live' view of the service we offer.
 We strongly believe that the quality of provision we offer at the academy must provide the best start to the lives of our students.

-Homework is set regularly by all subjects and supports the work undertaken in the classroom.
-These tasks are varied and include a more creative, extended learning programme to enable homework to impact further on learning.
-Knowledge booklets are given to all students for them to work on key skills from every department; they are quizzed on them every week to check on learning.
+Homework is set regularly in all subjects and supports the work undertaken in the classroom.
+The tasks are varied and include a more creative, extended learning programme to enable homework to impact further on learning.
+Knowledge booklets are given to all students for them to work on key skills from every department; they are questioned through a weekly homework quiz to check on learning.